aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/split/_index.md

 1. Create an object to connect to the Cloud API
 1. Upload your document file
 1. Splits the uploaded PDF document using the PDF API.
-1. Downloads each split page as a separate PDF file and saves them locally.
+1. Download each split page as a separate PDF file and saves them locally.

 {{% /blocks/products/pf/agp/feature-section-col %}}